mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 <a name="install"></a>

 ### Installation and upgrade
-- Provided full support for installing and operating a cluster on SELinux hardened OS with SE Linux in targeted-enforcing mode for all hardened non-DC/OS components.
+- Provided full support for installing and operating a cluster with a Security-Enhanced Linux (SELinux) operating system, allowing you to use SELinux in targeted-enforcing mode for all hardened non-DC/OS components.
 - Introduced a unified Terraform-based open source tool for provisioning, deploying, installing, upgrading, and decommissioning DC/OS on AWS, GCP, and Azure.
 - Introduced an intuitive, streamlined installation with a quick start process - Spin up a DC/OS cluster with a few easy steps in 10-15 minutes.
 - Officially recommended as a Mesosphere supported installation method with best practices built-in (i.e sequential masters & parallel agents in upgrade).